 - The need for resilience: what can go wrong will go wrong?

 Lecture 3: Cyber-physical risk management of the bulk electric energy supply system (02-04-2021).
 LW & EK

-Ahead in time the students will be provided with a list of papers on cyber-physical security of electric power systems, and by groups of two students they will prepare a 15 minutes presentation of one of these papers (choice based on the first-come/first-served basis)
+Ahead in time, the students will be provided with a list of papers on cyber-physical security of electric power systems, and by groups of two students they will prepare a 15 minutes presentation of one of these papers (choice based on a first-come/first-served basis)

-- Student presentations per group/paper: 15 minutes presentation + 15 minutes questions and answers for each paper
+- Student presentations per group/paper: 15 minutes of presentation + 15 minutes of questions and answers for each paper

 - Open discussions about current research challenges for cyber-physical risk management

 Reference papers https://dox.uliege.be/index.php/s/jpq7LgtgIafgllI

 Lecturers: BC, DE, EK, LW